Harv3yy/Snacc/README.md

 # Snacc
-A one-page directory of a few of my favorite foods using basic HTML and CSS code with a touch of JavaScript animation.
-Responsiveness should be added in future updates.
+A one-page directory of a few of my favorite foods using basic HTML and CSS with a touch of animation.